jugunu-21/th_works-assessment/backend/README.md

 `notes(id PK, title TEXT NOT NULL, content TEXT NOT NULL, embedding JSON)`

-Embeddings are generated deterministically using a hashing-based vectorization and stored as an array of floats (JSON).
-Search computes cosine similarity between the query embedding and stored embeddings, sorts, and returns top results.
+Embeddings are generated either via a deterministic hashing-based vector (default) or `sentence-transformers` if enabled.
+Stored as an array of floats (JSON).
+Search computes cosine similarity and sorts results.